laz824/travelPlannerCpp/README.md

 - A core part of the program is the adjacency matrix which collates distance metrics between each city.

-- Searching for alternative ways to start and conclude up – a location enables permutation generation to search up all routes traversing through Riverside.
+- Searching for alternative ways to start and conclude a location enables permutation generation to search up all routes through Riverside.

-- The locations in the city are able to determine the shortest route through brute-force comparison and manage to find out the total distance taken.
+- The locations in the city are able to determine the shortest route through brute-force comparison and find the total distance.

 - **The system outputs:**
-- The most economical route and its selected total distance.
+- The most economical route and its total distance.

 ---